-- Estimate the probability of the path of cure from the default status, i.e. a probability tree; - Estimate indirect costs; - Estimate loss parameters for each path of cure from default.
+- Estimate the probability of the recovery path from the default status, i.e. a probability tree; - Estimate indirect costs; - Estimate loss parameters for each recovery path from default.

 Loss given default is estimated at a transaction level.

 • Exposure At Default (EAD) models